An-dy1/tau-java/README.md

 wait.until(ExpectedConditions)
 ```
 - There are also fluent waits, which allow you to tell it how often to poll and also any exceptions to ignore

+### Ch.
+10 - JavaScript executor

+- All major web browsers have dedicated js engines
+- Anything we can't do with webdriver, we can write Javascript to do
+- Example: scroll a page